1trickPwnyta/quick-phrase/README.md

 ### Upgrading to Version 1.2.0 ###
 1. Add ip_address column to flagged_tag table.
 VARCHAR 32, allow null, default null.
 2. Add usage tables as defined in Usage Tracking wiki.
+3. Add DEFAULT_DEVELOPER_MODE to config.js in the app.